Our Journey to Family Preservation and Orphan Prevention

 2000 – Heartline Ministries Founded

-John and Beth McHoul founded Heartline Ministries to shift their ministry focus to family preservation and orphan prevention.
-The relationships formed with Haitian families who relinquished children to their home during the previous decade gave John and Beth unique insight into the needs of the community and provided the catalyst for this significant missional shift.
+Heartline Ministries shifted the ministry focus to family preservation and orphan prevention.
+The relationships formed with Haitian families who relinquished children to their home during the previous decade gave us unique insight into the needs of the community and provided the catalyst for this significant missional shift.

 2007 – Heartline Maternity Center and Education Center Founded